-The City Wastewater Utility is not currently serving the Annexation Area.
-Sewer lines will be provided by the developer.
+The City Wastewater Utility is currently serving all existing buildings in the Annexation Area.
 The map indicating the locations of the sewer mains currently in place is attached and incorporated herein as Exhibit 9.
 Utilities Service Board Rules, Regulations and Standards of Service for the City Wastewater Utility are attached and incorporated herein as Exhibit 11.